quencs/baml/jobs/readme.md

 We’re trying to build that: a language for reasoning with AI.

 Most likely, we will fail spectacularly.
 But if we don’t, it’ll be because a small group of curious, fearless builders decided to bet on beauty and correctness in an age of chaos.
+When writing code becomes cheap / free, its the developer experience around reading and debugging systems that becomes the most valuable.

 If that excites you, then Boundary is your place.
 But don’t take our word for it, try BAML first.